tav/gitfund/mvp/app/page/terms.md

 Sponsorship of a project does not give you any right or control over the project that you are sponsoring.

+### Sponsor Profile

+As a sponsor, your sponsorship link text, link URL, and image (your "**Sponsor Profile**"), will be displayed at random as part of the "Sponsored By" widgets.
+Your Sponsor Profile must satisfy the following conditions:

+* If you are sponsoring as an individual, then:

+  * The link text must be your name or a pseudonym that you are publicly known by.

+  * The link URL must point to your personal homepage, blog, or your social media profile.

+  * The image must be a photo or avatar representing you as an individual.

+* If you are sponsoring on behalf of a company, then:

+  * The link text must either be your company name, the brand name of one of your products, or text advertising a job opportunity or opportunities at your company.

+  * The link URL must point to either your company website or blog, the website or blog of one of your products, the website or blog or page relating to your open source efforts, or a page relating to a job opportunity or opportunities at your company.

+  * The image must be either your company logo or the logo of one of your products.

+We may, at our sole discretion, cancel your sponsorship if for any reason we find your Sponsor Profile unsuitable for the type of community we are trying to build.
+So please avoid anything inappropriate.

 ### Disclaimers

 You use GitFund at your own risk.